harshitsahay/TF-KOMPAS/README.md

 **This software is under development for publication, currently in the validation stage.
 It is not yet ready for general use.**
 -------

-Transcription Factor Kmers Oriented to Models Perform Aligned Searches is a program that calls binding sites using high-throughput kmer data from protein binding microarrays and SELEX-seq.
-It takes in the following input:
+Transcription Factor Kmers Oriented to Models Perform Aligned Searches is a suite of tools that calls binding sites using high-throughput kmer data from protein binding microarrays and SELEX-seq.
+It uses a novel algorithm the builds on previous kmer overlap methods.
+Currently, the following programs are includes:

-Files:
-1. PWM model
-2. kmer data from PBM for SELEX-seq
-3. A bed file to search for occurences

-Parameters:
-1. The minimum positions in the model required to fully describe the binding site.
-Called the core positions.
-2. Binding signal cuttoff to use in the PBM or SELEX-seq data.
-3. A relative position in the model to center the calls on (optional, default is the middle of the PWM rounded down)
+1. KOMPAS: Kmer Alignment
+2. KOMPAS: Site Caller
+3. KOMPAS: Gapped Dimeric Calls

+Kmer Alignment produces an aligned kmer file that can be used with the Site Caller or Gapped Dimeric Calls scripts.
+For most transcription factors, even dimeric palindromes, Site Caller is appropriate for use.
+When the transcription factor is a gapped dimeric palindrome with a full model size that is larger than k to the point where aligned kmers of high enrichment mostly (or only) describe half sites, the Gapped Dimeric Calls script can be used.

-Output:
+Pipeline Output:
 1. Centered sites in 0-base bed format with orientation (+/-)
-2. Log file (optional)
+2. log file (optional)

 Currently, the TF_KOMPAS_kmer_alignment produces aligned kmers that are then used in TF_KOMPAS_Site_Caller to call the sites.